atteneder/glTFast/Documentation~/glTFast.md

 > Note 1: Depending on your glTF scene, using the `UninterruptedDeferAgent` may block the main thread for up to multiple seconds.
 Be sure to not do this during critical game play action.

 > Note2 : Using the `TimeBudgetPerFrameDeferAgent` does **not** guarantee a stutter free frame rate.
 This is because some sub tasks of the loading routine (like uploading a texture to the GPU) may take too long, cannot be interrupted and **have** to be done on the main thread.

+### Editor Import

+To convert your glTF asset into a native Unity prefab, just move/copy it and all its companioning buffer and texture files into the *Assets* folder of your Unity project.
+It'll get imported into the Asset Database automatically.
+Select it in the Project view to see detailed settings and import reports in the Inspector.
+Expand it in the Project View to see the components (Scenes, Meshes, Materials, AnimationClips and Textures) that were imported.

 ## Project Setup